etlapale/necomi/doc/source/random.rst

    (Gaussian) distribution.

    By default an array of `double` values is generated, but you can set `T` to another element type.
-The dimensionality `N` is infered, if possible, from the `dims` argument: if a single scalar is given, a 1D array is returned; passing a `const Dimensions<N>&` allows specifying an arbitrary shape.
+The dimensionality `N` is inferred, if possible, from the `dims` argument: if a single scalar is given, a 1D array is returned; passing a `const Dimensions<N>&` allows specifying an arbitrary shape.
 The random number generator `prng`